 If there is no choice there is no person.
 It is not possible to create a person and not endow him with choice.
 “Person” and “chooser” are nearly tautologous.
 This means that creation of the good and the existence of evil, and so the possibility of good becoming evil, are a single moral and intellectual complex, and the struggle to believe in the good in the face of the existence of evil is rooted in a superficial grasp of the Good.

-Distance, among persons, means absence.
+Distance, among persons, means occasional absence.
 So not all the absence of God is a result of the Fall.
-Some is, but He withdrew a distance from us as soon as He made us, and before we had offended Him.
-Existence as we expereince it is an ambiguous mixture of pre-lapsarian distance and post-lapsarian distance.
+Some is, but notice from the text how He withdrew a distance from us as soon as He made us, and before we had offended Him.
+So existence as we now experience it is an ambiguous mixture of pre-lapsarian distance and post-lapsarian distance.
 The one we should embrace as the freedom of creation, the other we should hate as alienation.
-But one of the many tragedies of our lives is these two distances are tangled.
+But one of the many existential puzzles is these two distances are fuzzily tangled.

 The confused tangle – of distance as gift and distance as bitter exile – is used by the devil to throw a pall of resentment over the human mind toward God in all His distance, so that the soul tends to hate God for the very core of His goodness.
 Hating God because of His goodness is the uniquely Satanic sentiment in our culture.
 It spreads.

 You cannot have the gifts and reject the Giver — not because the Giver won’t let you, but because you CANNOT.
 The gifts won’t function forever in the absence of the Giver.
 But the Gift must LOOK like you can have it and reject the Giver, or the choice is not free.

 Satan is commonly, in the folk imagination, depicted as a spinner of fantasies.
 But this is a vulgarization.
 No, what Eve sees, as he points the tree of knowledge out to her, is really there.